Inventors for Health (I4H)

 The Stiftung Charité in collaboration with SPARK-BIH have launched a new funding program towards developing breakthrough ideas co-creatively:

-Inventors for Health may be individuals employed at the Berlin Institute of Health, the Charité Universitätsmedizin Berlin or the Max Delbrück Center for Molecular Medicine, who have novel ideas to address unmet medical needs in the life sciences and medicine.
+Inventors may be individuals employed at the Berlin Institute of Health (BIH), the Charité – Universitätsmedizin Berlin or the Max Delbrück Center for Molecular Medicine (MDC), who have novel ideas to address unmet medical needs in the life sciences and medicine.

 Inventors can in principle be persons of all career levels and the individual must hold a university degree.
 Of particular relevance are clinically active persons.
 The program is open to non-clinical personnel as well, including primarily technical or administrative personnel, provided that their ideas are aimed at inventions in the field of life sciences and medicine.

-Generally, the Inventors for Health Program focuses on the early stages of the innovation process and promotes in particular:
+Generally, the I4H Program focuses on the early stages of the innovation process and promotes in particular: